Has Vicinity Centres (ASX:VCX) finally put its COVID-19 armageddon in the rear view mirror?

 Vicinity Centres (ASX:VCX) share price chart, log scale (Source: TradingView)

 You see, even though shoppers returned to suburban malls, the company’s flagship malls in the CBD that relied on international tourists and office workers were slower to recover.
-Adding insult to injury was the rapid rise in interest rates.
+Adding insult to injury was the rapid rise in interest rates that hit property valuations.
+And so its NPAT in FY23 was was just $271.5m, despite FFO being over $80m higher, at $684.4m (or 15c per share).
+It paid 12c per share to its investors.

 Clearly, the recovery at Vicinity’s CBD assets will be continue to be slow.
 This hasn’t stopped the company from paying distributions, so this could be one for dividend investors.
-However, investors looking for growth would be better looking elsewhere, in our view.
-Amongst property stocks, you would be safer investing in this company compared to office REITs, but there are better growth opportunities elsewhere in the market.
+We have observed in earlier iterations of this article, investors looking for growth would be better looking elsewhere, in our view, given better growth opportunities elsewhere in the market.

 Recent Posts